 Extra curricula activities include swimming, athletic sports, sports events, camps, excursions, incursions, Book Week, charity fundraisers, Meals on Wheels, Nati Frinj festival, school sleepovers, participation in the Agricultural Show and the end of year school concert.
-Senior students take on leadership roles by being on the Junior School Council, as School Captains and House Captains.
+Senior students take on leadership roles by being on the Junior School Council, as School Leaders and House Captains.

 We do not have an After School Care program.
 However, local clubs in the town provide a range of after school activities and opportunities for our students including tennis, football, netball, basketball, cricket, swimming and gymnastics (which is based in one of Victoria’s most prestigious gymnastics clubs).

 Natimuk School engaged the whole school community in the development of its Strategic Plan to ensure that the school is united by a common purpose.
 The plan establishes a clear and shared understanding of the school’s strategic direction for the next four years, expressed through goals, targets and key improvement strategies.